Migrate data with Cluster Linking on Confluent Cloud

 There are several changes you need to make to your consumers to make this work:

 • Because your consumers are consuming from two different topics, you cannot rely on the partitions for ordering.
-A message with a given key will be produced to one partition on the old cluster and a different partition on the new cluster.
+A message with a given key is produced to one partition on the old cluster and a different partition on the new cluster.
 Two messages with the same key may be read in different order by different consumers.
 So, your consumers must use something else to determine message order, such as the timestamp.

 Bidirectional with Replicator